Monsour Counseling and Psychological Services

 • Hosted by Chicanx/Latinx Student Affairs

-OBSA (Office of Black Student Affairs) with Dr. Adrienne Hilliard
+OBSA (Office of Black Student Affairs) Drop-in hours with Dr. Adrienne Hilliard

 QRC (Queer Resource Center) with Dr. Emily Hauck